Weakly Supervised AUC Optimization: A Unified Partial AUC Approach: The Unified View of WSAUC

 \subsection{The Unified Formulation}

-The unified view of weakly supervised AUC optimization can be formulated as minimizing AUC risk with two contaminated instance sets with different class proportions.
+The unified view of weakly supervised AUC optimization can be formulated based on the problem of minimizing AUC risk with two contaminated instance sets that have different class proportions.
 This learning problem can also be referred to as unlabeled-unlabeled learning~\cite{uulearning}, which focus on building classification models with minimal supervision, i.e., two unlabeled instances set with different class priors.
 Suppose we have two contaminated instance sets \(\Xcala\) and \(\Xcalb\), which can be regarded as samples from the mixture distributions of the positive and negative distributions with different proportions:

 Without loss of generality, here we assume \(\theta_A > \theta_B\).
 The AUC risk defined on the distribution \(p_A\) and \(p_B\) is: